-YOU ARE AT:Network InfrastructureMarket response builds around potential SpaceX IPO in 2026
+YOU ARE AT:Network InfrastructureIndustry response builds around potential SpaceX IPO in 2026

-SpaceX’s expected IPO in 2026 has quickly become the topic of internet chatter, and analysts are weighing in on why going public is a good move for SpaceX — and why now
+SpaceX’s expected IPO in 2026 has quickly become the topic of internet chatter, and analysts are weighing in on why going public is a good move, especially for Starlink — and why now

-After two decades of operating SpaceX as a private company, Elon Musk confirmed in December that the reports of him taking the company public in 2026 are “accurate”.
-According to several sources, SpaceX, through its initial public offering, is targeting to hit a whopping $1.5 trillion valuation from its current $800 billion valuation — and in line with that, raise over $30 million of funding.
+After two decades of operating SpaceX as a private company, Elon Musk confirmed in December that reports of it going public in 2026 are “accurate”.
+According to several sources, SpaceX, through its initial public offering, is targeting to hit a whopping $1.5 trillion valuation — almost 2x its current $800 billion valuation — and in line with that, raise over $30 million of funding.
 That’s historic, as some analysts are calling it “the biggest IPO” on record.

 The whys and wherefores

-The IPO fever is certainly back in town with some of the biggest, most consequential IPOs expected to happen this year.
-Discord, Anthropic, OpenAI, Reliance Jio — all have been put down as potentials for public listing in 2026.
+The IPO fever is certainly back in town with some of the biggest, most consequential IPOs expected to happen in 2026.
+Discord, Anthropic, OpenAI, Reliance Jio — all have been put down as potentials for public listing this year.

-Musk backer and billionaire investor Ron Baron predicted SpaceX’s IPO back in 2023, when he, speaking to CNBC’s Andrew Sorkin, said, “We think that by the time they go public with SpaceX, with Starlink … in 2027 or so, four years, the company will be worth $250 billion to $300 billion.”
+SpaceX’s IPO however was long coming.
+Musk backer and billionaire investor Ron Baron predicted it back in 2023.
+Speaking to CNBC’s Andrew Sorkin, he said, “We think that by the time they go public with SpaceX, with Starlink … in 2027 or so, four years, the company will be worth $250 billion to $300 billion.”

-Except that the IPO could come a year too soon — and he’s way off about the company value.
+Except that the IPO could come a year too soon — and he’s way off about the company valuation.

 While many have set mid-of-2026 as the potential timeline, others are ahead.
 Investor and venture capitalist, James Altucher, predicts the IPO to happen as soon as January, 30th.
 In a video presentation, Altucher provides a comparative view of just how big the SpaceX IPO could turn out to be.